 - ½ teaspoon lime zest

 - ½ teaspoon honey

 - 1 cup watercress or baby arugula

-In a large bowl, combine the shredded butternut squash, eggs, chickpea flour, 3 tablespoons of the chives, ginger, cinnamon and cayenne.
+- In a large bowl, combine the shredded butternut squash, eggs, chickpea flour, chives, ginger, cinnamon and cayenne.
 Season with salt and pepper.

-While the cake cooks, make the yogurt sauce.
-Whisk together the yogurt, garlic, remaining 1 tablespoon of chives, lime zest, lime juice and honey.
+- While the cake cooks, make the yogurt sauce.
+Whisk together the yogurt, garlic, chives, lime zest, lime juice and honey.
 Season with salt and pepper.
-Do Ahead: The sauce can be made up to 1 day in advance; refrigerate.
+Do Ahead: The sauce can be refrigerated for up to 1 day.

-Cut the butternut squash latke cake into wedges.
-Top each with a dollop of the yogurt sauce, a few watercress or arugula leaves, and a sprinkle of chopped pecans.
+- Cut the butternut squash latke cake into wedges.
+Top each wedge with a dollop of the yogurt sauce, a few watercress or arugula leaves, and a sprinkle of chopped pecans.

 - You'll need a 12-inch nonstick skillet with a lid for this recipe.
 If you don't have a lid you can cover the skillet with a large baking sheet.